FullStory captures everything

 Once you have saved a segment, you will then have access to the segment options bar.
 This menu bar will allow you to rename a segment, duplicate a segment so you don't have to start from scratch, or delete an old segment.
-You can also add the selected segment to your e-mail digest.
+You can also add the selected segment to your e-mail digest or create an alert.

 Your Segments and Team Segments